olico852/quiz-tester/README.md

 It should return an integer that is the zero-based index of the current question in the quiz

 ### correctAnswer()
-It should return an integer that is the zero-based index the correct answer for the currrent question
+It should return an integer that is the zero-based index the correct answer for the current question

 ### numberOfAnswers()
 It should return an integer that is the number of choices for the current question